fabriziodea/fabproj2/README.md

 ## Project Brief:
-The brief for this project was to design and produce a web app of my choosing.
-The app needed to have CRUD (create, read, update and delete) functionality, needed to use the Flask micro-framework, and had to store information in a MySQL database comprised of a minimum of two tables sharing a one-to-many relationship.
+The brief for this project was to design and realise a web app of my choosing.
+The app needed to have CRUD (create, read, update and delete) functionality, to use the Flask micro-framework, and had to store information in a MySQL database comprised of a minimum of two tables sharing a one-to-many relationship.

 ## App Design:
 I have chosen to build an app to track players and stats for 5 a side football games.